OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 Tweeter connection.
 They believe I have not optimised the Tweeter's phase,

-when in fact I believe I have.
 This Chapter is really an addendum to

 Chapter